isomerpages/moe-springfieldsec/_students-and-parents/2026 Subject Combination Exercise.md

 description: ""
 ---
 <h2>Secondary 2 Subject Combination Exercise 2026</h2>
-<p>Choosing a Upper Secondary subject combination is an important milestone
+<p>Choosing an Upper Secondary subject combination is an important milestone
 in every Springfielder's learning journey.
 The Subject Combination Exercise helps our Secondary 2 students make informed decisions about the subjects they will study in Upper Secondary, based on their <strong>interests</strong>, <strong>strengths</strong>, <strong>aspirations</strong>,